EfeKara1/DWHWithAWSRedshift/README.md

     Redshift Cluster set up for ETL pipeline:

     Cluster: 4x dc2.large nodes
-    Location: US-West-2 (as Project-3's AWS S3 bucket)
+    Location: US-West-2

 Scripts

-    dwh.cfg: Fill in AWS acces key (KEY) and secret (SECRET) in create_tables.py: Retrieve query from sql_queries which works create the DB to AWS Redshift etl.py :Process all the input data to the DB
+    dwh.cfg: Fill in AWS acces key (KEY) and secret (SECRET) """It's been removed because of security reasons.""" create_tables.py: Retrieve query from sql_queries which works create the DB to AWS Redshift etl.py :Process all the input data to the DB
     sql_queriespy: Contain create, drop, and insert queries which work on staging tables and analytics tables.